Doist/sqs-workers/README.md

 -   Redrive policy doesn't work
 -   There is no differences between standard and FIFO queues
 -   FIFO queues don't support content-based deduplication
--   Delayed tasks executed ineffectively: the task is gotten from the queue, and if the time hasn't come yet, the task is put back.
+-   Delayed tasks are executed ineffectively: the task is gotten from the queue, and if the time hasn't come, the task is put back.
 -   API can return slightly different results

 ## Testing with AWS